keymanapp/keyboards/experimental/a/adinkra/README.md

 Description
 -----------
-Adinkra Alphabet for Ghanaian languages of Akan, Ewe, Ga and Dagbani.
+This keyboard is designed for the Adinkra Alphabet for Ghanaian languages of Akan, Ewe, Ga and Dagbani.
+It is using a custom encoding.

 Links
 -----